andrewcooke/spokes/README.md

 #### Radial Padding

-When you have a patern that defines a "slice of pie" you can usually make a new pattern by adding another radial spoke to one side.
+When you have a pattern that defines a "slice of pie" you can usually make a new pattern by adding another radial spoke to one side.

 These patterns aren't very interesting, but can sometimes be useful.